In Search of THE FOUNTAIN OF YOUTH - Midwest Float

 Photos by RACHEL LOCK

-A new alternative treatment for stress has found its way to Topeka—sensory deprivation.
-Sensory deprivation treatment sounds like something straight out of a science fiction movie—actually, it maybe have been.
+FLOAT AWAY STRESS Sensory deprivation treatment sounds like something straight out of a science fiction movie—actually, it maybe have been.
 In the wildly popular Netflix show Stranger Things, the main character transcends dimensions through an odd water treatment, eerily similar to the one offered by Midwest Float.

 Midwest Float opened its doors earlier this year, allowing clients to float away their stress in sensory deprivation capsules.

 Casey Campbell, owner of Midwest Float, said he found a need for area residents to decompress from the complexities of life.